stopthatastronaut/takofukku/readme.md

 フック
 **Fukku: Hook**

-An Azure function that triggers Octopus Deploy from from Github push event hooks.
+An Azure function that triggers [Octopus Deploy](https://octopus.com/) Projects from Github push event hooks.

 ## Why?

-Because there's currently no built-in webhook solution for Octopus deploy, and users often roll their own, or use a build server to trigger.
+Because there's currently no built-in webhook solution for Octopus Deploy, and users often roll their own, or use a build server to do the triggering.
 Not every project *needs* a build server though.

 Inspired by [Domain's Ops Code pipeline](http://tech.domain.com.au/2015/06/deploy-on-merge-in-domains-devops-repositories/), but with simplified config, a more tweakable deployment engine and a new concept called a **takofile**.